What Happens When You Pass Away Without A Will In Florida?

 • If you were not married at the time of your death, then the property would be transferred wholly to your descendants.
 In case there is more than one descendant, then the property would be distributed equally amongst them.

-• If you were not married at the time your death and you do not have living descendants, then the property would pass on to your parents.
+• If you were not married at the time of your death and you do not have living descendants, then the property would be passed on to your parents.

 • If you do not have any surviving close relatives mentioned above, then the property will pass to a distant relative.